-Poet Reflection - At the Memory Center
+Poet Reflection - At the Memory Center by Natasha Trethewey

 As part of the PBS NewsHour special series, "Where Poetry Lives," Trethewey visited the Alzheimer's Poetry Project in Brooklyn.
 Working with individuals with dementia, this international program creatively uses language and poetry to stimulate memory.